• Skip to main content

 Last Updated on July 3, 2019 by Swagatam 22 Comments

-The article discusses a simple infrared (IR) remote control circuit which is configured for operating a DC motor in response to the switching made from a standard IR remote handset such as a TV remote or a DVD remote.
+In this article I have explained a simple infrared (IR) remote control circuit which is configured for operating a DC motor in response to the switching made from a standard IR remote handset such as a TV remote or a DVD remote.

 The connected motor can be moved either ways and also can be made to halt.